-IMPACT BIO-18: Potential for cultured shellfish to naturalize or establish self-sustaining populations outside of cultivation and the effects of this naturalization on native marine species and communities.
+IMPACT BIO-14: Potential for cultured shellfish to naturalize or establish self-sustaining populations outside of cultivation and the effects of this naturalization on native marine species and communities.
 Successful spawning of Pacific oysters south of Wilapay Bay, WA is believed to be rare (Carlton 1992).
-This is likely also true for Kumamoto oysters, as neither species has become well established in the Humboldt Bay outside of culture areas.
-Manila clams are already naturalized in Humboldt Bay (Boyd et al. 2002).
-The species proposed for culture by the Project have been cultured in Humboldt Bay for decades without evidence of propagation in the bay to the detriment of other species or habitats.
-Nevertheless, as a precautionary measure to reduce further propagation of this species, Mitigation BIO-8-9 will be implemented.
-With implementation of these mitigation measures, the impact is less than significant.
+This is likely also true for Kumamoto oysters, as neither species has become established in Humboldt Bay outside of culture areas.
+These species have been cultured in Humboldt Bay for decades without evidence of propagation in the bay to the detriment of other species or habitats.
+The impact is less than significant.